The real problem: choosing a stock broker is harder than it looks

 Matching you with the best brokerage accounts for your situation

-BrokerChooser’s Find My Broker tool is designed to bridge the gap between vague google queries and actual data points matching your specifics.
+BrokerChooser’s Find My Broker tool is designed to bridge that gap.
+You:

 - Select your country (auto-detected, but you can adjust it).